 Decorating With Plates: Using Dinner Plates to Decorate Your Walls

 If you would like to do your own plate arrangement on the wall, you can use traditional metal plate hangers or you can use the invisible disc kind.
 These are a newer type that can hang the plates without showing any of the metal hardware.
 It appears that many of these arrangements may have been hung using the invisible disc plate hangers or something similar.
-If you are interested in making your own invisible plate hangers, see my DIY Invisible Plate Hanger tutorial.
-I hope you enjoy :)

 In the photo above, I love all the different shades of blue!
 I found this beautiful group of plates at Remodelista.
 This is a such a great way to add color to a plain white wall.
 This group also contains smaller plates and saucers so it has a kind of mosaic look.
 All of the plates really do compliment each other so well.

 Look at these plates found at Gaita Interiors.
 Some of these plates are vintage and I really am impressed with the wording on them.
 You can add words to plates by either painting them on using stencils or you can either purchase or cut your own vinyl words and stick them on.
 You can probably even do some sort of a rub on transfer to apply the words.

 At Goodwill Blog I found this plate grouping on both sides of the doorway.
 I think the white plates look great on the colored wall.
 Instead of just a scattering of plates on this one, both sides are matched up which really helps to frame the door.